2023 Solar Incentives Guide for Clinton, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.

-More information about the new Inflation Reduction Act can be found here.
-Your local Clinton solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Clinton solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives